 The American Hotel & Lodging Association (AH&LA) administers the external exam for each course which students must pass with at least seventy (70) percent.

 Students master management and operational skills to ensure hospitality properties thrive.
 The program is ideal for strengthening existing course offerings and for launching a new hospitality career.
 The hospitality and tourism industry leads the future as one of the fastest growing work segments with multiple opportunities for qualified employees.

-Graduates of this hospitality diploma program from Insignia College Delta BC, will be prepared for a variety hospitality / tourism positions in a broad range of settings: for example, hotels, motels, resorts, restaurants, casinos, convention centres and cruise ships, tourism services and so forth.
+Graduates of this hospitality diploma program from Insignia College Surrey BC, will be prepared for a variety hospitality / tourism positions in a broad range of settings: for example, hotels, motels, resorts, restaurants, casinos, convention centres and cruise ships, tourism services and so forth.

 Sample positions :